 Here’s an example of how Yakushima could be combined with a route around the southern islands of Japan.
 David will have plenty more suggestions for detours, whatever your interests!

-For advice on how to slot Yakushima into a tour of Japan, contact our specialist consultant, David Wall, who has some great tips for walks and lovely coastal hideaways.
+If you would like to add Yakushima into a tour of Japan, contact our team of specialist consultants, they have great tips for walks and lovely coastal hideaways.